PankajRPandey/simple-protractor-jasmine-js-solution/README.md

 ## SIMPLE PROTRACTOR JASMINE FRAMEWORK
-### A simple test framework with reporting and multiple environment support
+### A simple UI testing framework with reporting and multiple environment support

 ## TO EXECUTE THE TEST -
 ### DOWNLOAD ALL THE DEPENDENCIES (THIS WILL BE DONE ONCE)